michaelholmes4/NNComp/README.md

 This repo is split into 2 modules: `Training` and `Plugin`.
 Detailed usage instructions are available inside each module.

 ### Training
 Code for training and testing the PyTorch models from the thesis.
-A C++ header generation scrip is also supplied.
+A script is supplied for converting these models into C++ headers to use with the `Plugin` module.

 ### Plugin
-The iPlug2 project file is supplied along with the C++ implementations for all the networks which works with the generated header files.
+The iPlug2 project file is supplied along with quick C++ implementations that can be used in other projects.